 Feb 012023

-Why to use an audible logic probe?
+Why use an audible logic probe?

 This audible logic probe can be used with both TTL and MOS circuits.
-The circuit’s operating voltage ranges from 4 to 15 V, depending on the circuit being tested.
-Current consumption is approximately 10mA on a 5V circuit and 35mA on a 15V powered circuit.
+The operating voltage of the circuit is 4 to 15V, depending on the circuit being tested.
+Current consumption is approximately 10mA for a 5V circuit and 35mA for a 15V circuit.

 Audible Logic Probe with 555 timer

-Since this resistor combination is larger than resistors R7 and R9, the oscillation frequency is approximately 300 hertz.
-This signal will be the logic low level tone.
 The voltage divider network R2 and R3 maintain the quiescent state at approximately 1 V on the test probe when it is not connected to any signal.
-This way, no comparator will cause a tone to be generated on the 555.
+This way, no comparator will cause the 555 timer to produce a tone.

 555 timer IC Pinout